 Poetry has always been the major literary form in Arab culture and poets enjoy great respect and esteem.
 There are many well-known contemporary poets, such as Abdullah al-Taiey (who was the Minister of Information in the early 1970s), Sheikh Abdullah bin Ali al-Khalili, Abu Surur Humayd al-Jamii, Mahmud al-Khusaybi, Hilal bin Badr and Muhammad Amin Abdullah.
 The Ministry of Heritage and Culture organizes an annual Poetry Festival that aims to encourage Omani poets and to promote Omani poetry.
 The festival is popular and attracts leading poets from other Arab countries.

-Traditional Music and Dance in Oman
+Traditional Music and Dance

 Oman’s heritage of performing arts, in particular music, songs and dance, is wealthy and diverse.
 Percussion instruments such as the kasir and rahmani are dominant in traditional music.
 Other instruments include various types of duff (tambourine), and khulkhal, an ankle bracelet.
 Music genres spring from all aspects of Omani life: festive occasions such as births, circumcision, marriage, religious celebrations, national festivals, children’s games.
 Music also played an important part in all activities related to the sea, such as the casting or hauling of nets, and hoisting or lowering of the sails.